TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-We successfully cracked the hash and obtained valid credentials: `sql_svc:REGGIE1234ronnie`
+We successfully cracked the hash and retrieved valid credentials: `sql_svc:REGGIE1234ronnie`

 <br />

 ### WinRM:

-With that credentials we use `evil-winrm` to gain access to the system:
+With these credentials, we use `evil-winrm` to gain access to the system:

 <br />